Clinical results with SUNOSI

 Multiple clinical studies also tested the safety of SUNOSI

-These studies included over 900 people with EDS due to OSA or narcolepsy.
-The most common side effects were headache, nausea, decreased appetite, anxiety, and problems sleeping.
-SUNOSI may cause serious side effects, including increased blood pressure and heart rate, and psychiatric symptoms like anxiety, problems sleeping, irritability, and agitation.
+SUNOSI may cause serious side effects, including increased blood pressure and heart rate as well as psychiatric symptoms like anxiety, problems sleeping, irritability, and agitation.

 Remember to report any side effects from prescription medications to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.